stpaultim/uc_stripe/README.txt

 record in the uc_recurring_stripe table will have its plan changed to
 <old_plan>_obsolete.
 This just prevents an import from happening more than once
 and gives you backout options if you wanted to downgrade.

+If you were using 1.x of this module and want to cancel existing subscriptions which were configured via the Stripe api (since they are now managed via uc_recurring) a drush command is provided to cancel these.
+Use "drush help subcancel" for more information.

 Recurring Payments Setup
 ========================